 QAA is the independent expert quality body for higher education across the UK.
-Our work as the expert quality body is funded through membership, and we currently have over 300 members across the UK.
+This work is funded through membership and we currently have over 300 members across the UK.
 Membership of QAA is voluntary in England where over 98% of universities are members, and mandatory in Scotland, Wales and Northern Ireland.
 QAA Membership provides vision, expertise, practical support, resources and guidance on the topics that matter to staff and students.

-QAA is custodian for a suite of UK-wide sector reference points which form an essential part of the quality assurance infrastructure of higher education institutions across the UK and help to safeguard the global reputation of UK higher education.
-Sector reference points we oversee include the UK Quality Code for Higher Education, Subject Benchmark Statements, Characteristics Statements, Qualification Frameworks and Credit Frameworks.
+QAA is custodian of a suite of UK-wide sector reference points which form an essential part of the quality assurance infrastructure of higher education institutions across the UK and help to safeguard the global reputation of UK higher education.
+These include:

-We are also responsible for providing oversight of providers not on the OfS register.
+We are also responsible for providing oversight of providers who are not on the OfS Register.

-Since 2018, QAA has also had a discrete role as the Designated Quality Body in England (DQB).
-In this role, which has been carried out separately from our other work in England, we have been designated by the Secretary of State to provide assessments for the Office for Students (OfS).
-Earlier this year, QAA announced its decision to demit this role at the end of the current term; QAA will therefore cease to operate as DQB from 31 March 2023.
+From 1 April 2018 to 31 March 2023, QAA also had a discrete role as the Designated Quality Body in England (DQB).
+In this role, which was been carried out separately from our other work in England, we were designated by the Secretary of State to provide assessments for the Office for Students (OfS).
+We announced on 20 July 2022 that we would no longer consent to be designated after 31 March 2023.